Ofcom in Wales

 David is our Welsh language Associate.
 He supports our Welsh language activities and manages Ofcom's translation requirements.
 Contact David: firstname.lastname@example.org

 Pete Stephen Alsop is our Spectrum Engineering/Enforcement Officer.
 His role entails investigating and resolving interference affecting radio systems and instigating enforcement where necessary.
 Contact Pete: email@example.com

 Liz Nash, Regulatory Affairs Assistant, Wales

 Trains run regularly from Cardiff Queen Street railway station (via Cardiff Central) to Cardiff Bay station.

-Caspian Point is a five-minute walk from Cardiff Bay railway station or a five-minute taxi ride from Cardiff Central station.
+Caspian Point is a ten minute walk from Cardiff Bay railway station or a five-minute taxi ride from Cardiff Central station.